James McNeill Whistler: Legacy

-During a fourteen-month stay in Venice in 1879 and 1880, Whistler created a series of etchings and pastels that not only reinvigorated his finances (this was after he'd declared bankruptcy following the Ruskin trial), but also re-energized the way in which artists and photographers interpreted the city—focusing on the back alleys, side canals, entrance ways, and architectural patterns—and capturing the city's unique atmospherics.
+During a fourteen-month stay in Venice in 1879 and 1880, Whistler created a series of etchings and pastels that not only reinvigorated his finances (this was after he had declared bankruptcy following the Ruskin trial), but also re-energized the way in which artists and photographers interpreted the city—focusing on the back alleys, side canals, entrance ways, and architectural patterns—and capturing the city's unique atmospherics.

 In 1940 Whistler was commemorated on a United States postage stamp when the U.S. Post Office issued a set of 35 stamps commemorating America's famous authors, poets, educators, scientists, composers, artists, and inventors: the Famous Americans Series.

 The Gilbert and Sullivan operetta Patience pokes fun at the Aesthetic movement, and the lead character of Reginald Bunthorne is often identified as a send-up of Oscar Wilde, though Bunthorne is more likely an amalgam of several prominent artists, writers, and Aesthetic figures.
 Bunthorne wears a monocle and has prominent white streaks in his dark hair, as did Whistler.

 Novelist Henry James "had become well enough acquainted with Whistler to base several fictional characters on the 'queer little Londonized Southerner,' most notably in Roderick Hudson and The Tragic Muse".
 Whistler "also appeared as one of Henry James's most attractive minor characters, the sculptor Gloriani in The Ambassadors, whose personality, way of life, and even home are closely based on Whistler."

-George du Maurier's 1894 novel Trilby has a character, Joe Sibley, "the idle apprentice," who was meant to depict Whistler."James McNeill Whistler: The Etchings A Catalogue Raisonné, University of Glasgow "Whistler threatened to sue, and in subsequent editions the character was replaced by another."
-Whistler was also the model for a character in Marcel Proust's novel, In Search of Lost Time — the painter Elstir.Dorment and MacDonald, Whistler, p.
-22.
+George du Maurier's 1894 novel Trilby has a character, Joe Sibley, "the idle apprentice," who was meant to depict Whistler.
+"Whistler threatened to sue, and in subsequent editions the character was replaced by another."
+Whistler was also the model for a character in Marcel Proust's novel, In Search of Lost Time — the painter Elstir.

 Whistler was the favorite artist of singer and actress Doris Day.
 She owned and displayed an original etching of Whistler's Rotherhithe and two of his original lithographs, The Steps, Luxembourg Gardens, Paris and The Pantheon, from the Terrace of the Luxembourg Gardens.

-The house in which Whistler was born is now preserved as the Whistler House Museum of Art.
+The Lowell, Massachusetts, house in which Whistler was born is now preserved as the Whistler House Museum of Art.
 He is buried at St Nicholas Church, Chiswick.